DonBatman/myboardgames/README.md

 myuno - a card game

+mypachini - board/dice game

+mytrouble - board/dice game

+mypirinola - a top that tells you what to do

 There is no craft for these.
 Use /giveme or creative to get the placer block.
 Place the block and right click it.
 The schematic places to the north east.(+x,+z)

+For more information please view the topic on the forum. https://forum.minetest.net/viewtopic.php?f=9&t=13209